Information for Grantseekers

 Grants for Performing Arts and Family Well-Being are made primarily in the Washington, DC region.
 For grants serving the Jewish community, support may be provided locally, as well as in national and international locales of interest to the Board of Trustees.

 The Foundation does not accept unsolicited applications or letters of inquiry.
-We prefer to develop projects in conjunction with organizations aligned with our mission and funding priorities.
-However, if you believe your program or project would be a good fit with the Foundation’s funding priorities, please email a brief one-page description of your program to email@example.com.
+We prefer to develop projects in collaboration with organizations aligned with our mission and funding priorities.
+However, if you believe your program or project would be a good fit with the Foundation’s funding priorities, please email a brief one-page description of your program to firstname.lastname@example.org.
 The Foundation supports 501(c)(3) nonprofit organizations that have developed innovative approaches and new programs, as well as those that have ongoing programs with proven records of success in addressing needs within the Foundation’s areas of interest.

 If the Foundation has invited your organization to submit a proposal, please proceed to our Applicant Portal (password protected).